 - If the images become uneven in appearance after keystone correction is carried out, decrease the Sharpness setting.
-(P.63) - Keystone correction can also be carried out using the projector menu.
+(P.63) - Keystone correction can also be carried out using the projector setting menu.
 (P.69) - If you carry out both horizontal and vertical keystone correction, the correction range will become smaller than it would be if only one type of correction was carried out. - If the value displayed in the gauge on the screen stops changing when horizontal or vertical keystone correction is being carried out, it indicates that the limit for horizontal or vertical keystone correction has been exceeded.
-Check that the projector has not been set up at an angle which exceeds the proper limit. - If the horizontal (or vertical) keystone correction function is used at the same time that the E-Zoom, Effects or P in P function is being used, the keystone correction amount may change when the E-Zoom, Effects or P in P function is operated while the keystone correction amount is near the limit value. - The limit value for keystone correction will vary depending on the video signal being input.
+Check that the projector has not been set up at an angle which exceeds the proper limit. - If either the E-Zoom, Effects or P in P functions are used at the same time as horizontal or vertical keystone correction has been carried out, a message may appear on the screen if these functions are used when the keystone correction amount is near the limit.
+It may not be possible to use the E-Zoom, Effects or P in P functions if this happens.
+In such cases, re-adjust the projector position so that the amount of keystone correction required is reduced. - The limit value for keystone correction will vary depending on the video signal being input.